This post may contain affiliate links to some TERRIfic sites you should check out. Learn more about it here.

 4. Show them your softer side

-If you thought, resisting the need to hurt her was hard enough, wait till you try to show them your nicer side.
+If you thought resisting the need to hurt her was hard enough, wait till you try to show her your nicer side.
 They may not deserve your kindness, but in my experience being kinder to that person helps you more than it helps the person who hurt you.
 Showing your softer side when people intentionally hurt you, not only eases your miserable feelings but makes it less likely for you to feel guilty.
-Think about how guilty you’d feel had you chosen to blast them on social media the way they did.
+Think about how guilty you’d feel had you chosen to blast them on social media the way she did.
 Now think about how proud of yourself you’ll feel if you chose to pray for that person every night.
 Sure praying for the person who hurt you may not change the person, but it will certainly change you.
 Furthermore, being kind and showing that person your softer side will reflect greatly on you.
 Even though you don’t need to prove anything to anyone, those familiar with the situation will only see you as a kind, levelheaded, and mature person.
 Lastly, it will only ease your feelings about the painful situation.
 Rather than feeling bitter and scorned about the pain this person caused you, you’ll feel compelled to only feel pity for the amount of hate this vengeful person has in her life.

 5. Be the best version of yourself